Come and play!

 Saturday, October 11, 2025

-An Féile Ársa Magamon (“Fay-la Ar-sah Mag-ah-mon”) promises to be a day of great rejoicing, celebration, and craic (“crack”), or good company.
-An eclectic gathering of peoples is greatly anticipated on this historic day.
-There will be contest, song and story, food and drink for all to enjoy!
+An Féile Ársa Magamon (The Ancient Festival of Magamon) promises a day of great rejoicing, celebration, and craic (“crack”), or good company.
+An eclectic gathering of peoples is again greatly anticipated on this historic day.
+There will be playful contests, songs and stories, and food and drink for all to enjoy!

 Upon arriving at An Féile Ársa Magamon each guest becomes randomly affiliated with a clan and joins a reenactment of the struggle between the Tuatha Dé Danann (Faerie folk of Ireland) and Milesians (Ancient Celts of Ireland) for the fate of Ireland.
 See the History page for further information.